apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 Dataflow, see [Pre-building the python SDK custom container image with extra dependencies](https://cloud.google.com/dataflow/docs/guides/using-custom-containers#prebuild).

 **NOTE**: This feature is available only for the `Dataflow Runner v2`.

+## Pickling and Managing Main Session

+Pickling in the Python SDK is set up to pickle the state of the global namespace.
+By default, global imports, functions, and variables defined in the main session are not saved during the serialization of a Dataflow job.
+Thus, one might encounter unexpected `NameErrors` when running a `DoFn` on Dataflow Runner.
+To resolve this, manage the main session by simply setting `--save_main_session=True`.
+This will load the pickled state of the global namespace onto the Dataflow workers.
+For more information, see [Handling NameErrors](https://cloud.google.com/dataflow/docs/guides/common-errors#how-do-i-handle-nameerrors).

+**NOTE**: This strictly applies to the `Python SDK executing on the Dataflow Runner`.